jowinjohnchemban/yolov3-keras-tf2/README.md

 an augmentation pipeline(optional) is available and NOTE that the augmentation is conducted **before** the training not during the training due to technical complications to integrate tensorflow and imgaug.
-If you have a small dataset, augmentation is an option and it can be preconfigured before the training.
+If you have a small dataset, augmentation is an option and it can be preconfigured before the training check [Augmentor.md](Docs/Augmentor.md)

 ### **`logging`**